-Our investment portfolio includes cash, cash equivalents, short-term investments and long-term investments.
+Our investment portfolio includes cash, cash equivalents and short-term investments.
 Our main investment objectives are the preservation of investment capital and the maximization of after-tax returns on our investment portfolio.
 Our interest income is sensitive to changes in the general level of U.S. interest rates.
-Our investment portfolio holdings as April 2, 2022 yielded less than 100 basis points.
-A decline in yield to zero basis points on our investment portfolio holdings as of April 2, 2022 would decrease our future annual interest income by approximately \$10.4 million.
+A 100 basis point decline in yield on our investment portfolio holdings as of July 2, 2022 would decrease our future annual interest income by approximately \$13.0 million.
 We believe that our investment policy, which defines the duration, concentration, and minimum credit quality of the allowable investments, meets our investment objectives.